Dr Sally Bayley, FRSL

 College Lecturer in English for Visiting Students

-Sally has written widely on the life and artistic legacy of Sylvia Plath and Emily Dickinson.
+She is a writer of fiction and non-fiction interested in the shifting relationship between genres, and has written widely on the life and artistic legacy of Sylvia Plath and Emily Dickinson.
 Her publications include a study of the American home, Home on the Horizon: America’s Search for Space (Peter Lang, 2010) and a study of the diary as an art form, The Private Life of the Diary: from Pepys to Tweets (Unbound, 2016).

-She is now completing a series of three books which explore a child’s escape into literature as a form of retreat in the face of difficult social circumstances.
-The first, Girl with Dove: a Life Built by Books (William Collins, 2018) was Radio 4’s Book of the Week in January 2019, and a Spectator Book of the Year (2018).
-Girl with Dove is now part of the A Level coursework syllabus.
-The second illustrated part, No Boys Play Here, was published in January 2021, and tells the story of the same young girl in search of a lost father and uncle through Shakespeare’s characters.Â
+Her most recent work is Worm in the Bud (The New Menard Press, 2026).
+She has also written a series of three books which explore a child’s escape into literature as a form of retreat in the face of difficult social circumstances.
+The first, Girl with Dove: a Life Built by Books (William Collins, 2018), is a literary coming of age story which was Radio 4’s Book of the Week in January 2019, a Spectator Book of the Year (2018), and is now part of the A-level coursework syllabus.
+It has been lauded as a completely original work that invents a new genre.
+The second part of this sequence, No Boys Play Here (William Collins, 2022), combines forms of drawing and song with scenes from Shakespeare’s plays.
+The final part of the trilogy, The Green Lady (William Collins, 2023) sees the child-narrator complete her journey from reader to writer with the help of folklore and the laws of nature, guided by the histories of ancestors and ancestral spirits introduced to her through her grandmother’s knowledge of the natural world.

 Photo credit: Alexandra Kelly